mattermost/docs/source/deploy/mattermost-changelog.md

  - Fixed an issue where attempting to create a team with the URL of an existing team showed the wrong error message.
  - Fixed an issue where ``visibilitychange`` js browser event had not been added for updating the user's current timezone.
  - Fixed an issue where the last admin could no longer be demoted.
- - Fixed an issue where banners set by system administrators did not stack below system banners, and rather appeared underneath them.
+ - Fixed an issue where banners set by system administrators did not stack below system banners, and appeared underneath them instead.
 Existing system banners have remained unchanged.
  - Fixed an issue with an incorrect wrapping of long words in numbered lists.
- - Fixed an incorrect behavior of image proxy when site URL is changed.
+ - Fixed an incorrect behavior of the image proxy when site URL is changed.
  - Fixed an issue where cache invalidation messages for websocket connections were not being sent across the cluster, causing missed websocket events.

 ### config.json